Table of Contents

 Mineral nutrition and knowledge about its all aspects is an important subdivision of plant physiology.
 It deals with the phenomena which make us understand how elements are absorbed by a plant and what role they play in the survival of the plant.

 The process of understanding is going on for the past one hundred and fifty years.
-Still, more improvements are required to realize the important role played by the mineral nutrition.
+Still, more improvements are required to realize the important role played by mineral nutrition.

-Those elements which are required by plants for proper growth, development and maintenance are called essential elements.
+Those elements which are required by plants for proper growth, development, and maintenance are called essential elements.

 Criteria for Essentiality of Mineral Elements

-First, an element is essential if the plant cannot complete its life cycle in the absence of that element.
+First Criteria: An element is essential if the plant cannot complete its life cycle in the absence of that element.

-Second, an element is essential if it forms part of any molecule or constituent of the plant that is itself essential in the plant (for example, nitrogen in proteins and magnesium in chlorophyll).
+Second Criteria: An element is essential if it forms part of any molecule or constituent of the plant that is itself essential in the plant (for example, nitrogen in proteins and magnesium in chlorophyll).

 They suggested that an essential element must be acting directly inside the plant, and not helping some other element to be more readily available in the plant or disturb its effect.

 Methods for Detection of Mineral Nutrients

-Dry Plant Matter method
+Dry Plant Matter Method

 In this method, freshly harvested plants or plant parts are heated to 70 to 80°C for a day or two.
 In the procedure, nearly all the water is driven off.
-The remaining material called dry matter is analyzed for its components.
+The remaining material called Dry Matter is analyzed for its components.

-Principle components of dry matter are:
+Principal components of dry matter are:

-- Cell-wall, as polysaccharides and lignin,
+- Cell-wall, like polysaccharides and lignin,

 - Organic acids, malic acid, citric acid, etc.,

-- Certain elements such as potassium that exist as ions but form no essential part of any organic compound.
+- Certain elements such as potassium exist as ions but form no essential part of any organic compound.